 AEL Letter 02-16, Change 1, issued October 13, 2016, and titled “Implementing the Integrated Education and Training Service Approach,” and any subsequent issuances

 AEL Letter 04-16, issued September 15, 2016, and titled “Implementing Integrated Education and Training English Literacy and Civics Education,” and any subsequent issuances

+AEL Letter 07-17, Change 1, titled “Required Syllabus Design for Adult Education and Literacy Instruction—Update,” and any subsequent issuances

 Huerta-Macías, Ana.
 “Meeting the Challenge of Adult Education: A Bilingual Approach to Literacy and Career Development.”
 Journal of Adolescent and Adult Literacy, Vol. 47, No. 3 (November 2003): pp. 218–226.